reflectoring/reflectoring.github.io/_posts/2021-07-31-complete-guide-to-csrf.md

 ![CSRF intro](/assets/img/posts/csrf/csrf-intro.png)

-As represented in this diagram, a Cross Site Request Forgery attack is roughly composed of two parts:
+As represented in this diagram, a Cross-Site Request Forgery attack is roughly composed of two parts:

 1. **Cross-Site**: The user is logged into a website and is tricked into clicking a link in a different website that belongs to the attacker.
 The link is crafted by the attacker in a way that it will submit a request to the website the user is logged in to.
 This represents the "cross-site" part of CSRF.

 2. **Request Forgery**: The request sent to the user's website is forged with values crafted by the attacker.
 When the victim user opens the link in the same browser, a forged request is sent to the website with values set by the attacker along with all the cookies that the victim has associated with that website.

-CSRF is a common form of attack and has figured several times in the [OWASP Top ten](https://owasp.org/www-project-top-ten/) Web Application Security Risks.
-Open Web Application Security Project (OWASP)  Top Ten represents a broad consensus about the most critical security risks to web applications.
+CSRF is a common form of attack and has ranked several times in the [OWASP Top Ten](https://owasp.org/www-project-top-ten/) (Open Web Application Security Project).
+The OWASP Top Ten represent a broad consensus about the most critical security risks to web applications.

 The OWASP website defines CSRF as:
 > Cross-Site Request Forgery (CSRF) is an attack that forces an end user to execute unwanted actions on a web application in which they’re currently authenticated.
 With a little help from social engineering (such as sending a link via email or chat), an attacker may trick the users of a web application into executing actions of the attacker’s choosing.

-## Example of CSRF Attack
+## Example of a CSRF Attack
 Let us now understand the anatomy of a CSRF attack with the help of an example:

 1. Suppose a user logs in to a website `www.myfriendlybank.com` from a login page.
 The website is vulnerable to CSRF attacks.